 What should I bring to my new patient appointment?
 Please bring any previous medical bottles and records from former doctor’s office, Insurance cards, ID, and if you do not have insurance, paystubs or some proof of income to help you apply for a sliding fee discount.
 Click here for more information.

 What is your appointment policy and How late can I arrive to my appointment?
-Our policy states that if a patient is 15 minutes, we reserve the right to cancel the appointment and to reschedule.
+Our policy states that if a patient is 5 minutes, we reserve the right to cancel the appointment and to reschedule.
 Although, there are some circumstances when providers make an exception, which is determined on a case by case basis.

 Can someone else bring my child to their appointments?
 In order for someone to bring in your child, we must sign a parental consent form at the front desk giving consent for another person to bring in the minor to medical appointments.
 Exceptions may apply for sensitive visits like Behavioral Health and confidently visits.

 Can someone else bring my child for their physical/vaccines?
 Providers request that parents are present when a minor child is coming in for physicals or due for vaccines.
 Exceptions may apply for sensitive visits like Behavioral Health and confidently visits.